Three Things to Know About Pennsylvania Wills

 Many people attempt to write their own wills or estate plans using preprinted forms.
 But, these forms might not meet Pennsylvania legal requirements, and they may leave your family open to unnecessary tax or legal consequences.
 Your attorney can ensure these consequences are minimized and that your will meets the requirements of state law.

-If you have any questions about writing a will in Pennsylvania, don’t hesitate to contact the Law Offices of Kreisher & Gregorowicz at (570) 784-5211.
+If you have any questions about writing a will in Pennsylvania, don’t hesitate to contact Kreisher Marshall & Associates, LLC at (570) 784-5211.